 Let's take a closer look at the key steps in creating and managing a Milestone Goal experience:

-1. Adding to your account: Go to the App Store and click on the Challenges Category.
+1. Adding to your account: Go to the Experience Library and click on the Challenges Category.
 Click on Milestone Goal and read details, see screenshots and see other customer examples.
 Click on the Add to Account button, and then you can create.

 2. Viewing your goal: Once you've completed the wizard, your campaign will be created with an example goal so you can see how it’s done.
 You can preview the experience at this point to familiarise yourself with the mechanic.